 Pat Canavan, a WayMark Systems founder, has expertise in organization design, leadership selection and development, succession planning, corporate governance and globalization provided in a partnering consultative style.
 Bringing the lessons from a career in high technology, experience with building Boards of Directors, creating and implementing regional and global strategies in Central and Eastern Europe, Middle East and Africa, Latin America and Asia Pacific, and recruiting and developing leadership teams for a Fortune 50 company are all brought to the practice.
 In addition, have served as head of Human Resources and the CIO of a Fortune 50 firm.

-Founded by Joel Cutcher-Gershenfeld, Pat Canavan, Mike Haberman, and Mark Nolan, WayMark Systems is a double-bottom-line company dedicated to enabling stakeholder alignment in complex systems.
-Begun with technology pioneered under National Science Foundation funding, we have a patent pending on new ways to visualize alignment and misalignment.
+WayMark Systems is a double-bottom-line company dedicated to enabling stakeholder alignment in complex systems.
+Its leadership team includes Joel Cutcher-Gershenfeld, Barbara Mittleman, Pat Canavan, Mark Nolan, and Mike Haberman.
+Begun with technology pioneered under National Science Foundation funding, we have technology on new ways to visualize alignment and misalignment.
 We have both an entrepreneurial bottom line and a social bottom line, where performance on each is tracked.